 Any significant conditions have to be displayed prominently within an offer that is being advertised, whilst any associated terms and conditions must be ‘at most one click away’.
-The ASA has also outlined that a ‘money back’ offer must be in cash and not in bonus money, whilst a ‘risk free’ bet must meant that no loss can be incurred by the user.
+The ASA has also outlined that a ‘money back’ offer must be in cash and not in bonus money.
 Any stake limitations in place for ‘matched bets’ have to be considered as a significant condition.

 The ASA’s position on ‘free’ bets has been in place since 2014, when the body issued a ‘new gambling help note’ aimed at advertisers and providing them with clear guidance around what is and is not allowed when it comes to ‘free bet’ offers.
 With that in mind, it is interesting that plenty of companies still make ‘free’ offers that have all sorts of terms and conditions applied, getting around any issues by ensuring that such Ts&Cs are prominently placed.